ALLERGY RESOURCES

 Cereals are the most common trigger food involved with EIA, the most prominent being wheat and buckwheat.

-Cases of EIA with shellfish, kiwi and grape have also been recorded as well as tree nuts, soya and fish.
+Cases of EIA with shellfish, kiwi and grape have also been recorded as well as tree nuts, soya, potato and fish.

 Please visit the Food Index of this site if you are interested in the cross reactivity of a specific food, there are lots of resources dedicated to cross reactivity.